-This is for informational purposes only and is neither an offer of coverage nor medical advice.
-Health benefits and health insurance plans contain exclusion and limitations.
-The Michigan State University Student Health Insurance Plan (the "Plan") is underwritten by Aetna Life Insurance Company (ALIC).
-The Plan is administered by Chickering Claims Administrators, Inc. Aetna Student Health is the brand name for products and services provided by these companies.
-Material subject to change.
+The Michigan State University Student Health Insurance Plan is underwritten by Aetra Life Insurance Company (ALIC) and administered by Chiclering Claims Administrators, Inc. Aetras Student, Health is the brand name for products and services provided by these companies, and their applicable affiliated companies.
+This material is for information only and is not an offer or invitation to contract.
+Health insurance plans contain exclusions and limitations.